-M. Delays in the Investigation Process and Interactions with Law Enforcement supportive measures as deemed appropriate.
+M. Delays in the Investigation Process and Interactions with Law Enforcement

 Austin Peay State University may undertake a short delay in its investigation (several days to a few weeks) if circumstances require.
 Such circumstances include, but are not limited to: a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.